tikv/rfcs/text/0000-reduce-traffic-resolved-ts.md

 ## Detailed design

-The design will be described in two sections: the improvement of awake regions and a new mechanism for hibernated regions.
+The design will be described in two sections: the improvement of active regions and a new mechanism for hibernated regions.

-### Awake Regions
+### Active Regions

 ```diff
 message RegionEpoch {